COVID-19 (Coronavirus) Update: At this time, all of our Tasting Rooms

 are reopened in Phase 2 for wine tasting and bistro with normal business hours (see footer for hours).

-Vancouver is requiring reservations Fri-Sun, please call the tasting room ahead.
+Vancouver is requesting reservations Fri-Sun, please call the tasting room ahead.
 Read More

-Throughout harvest, Winemaker Richard Batchelor worked closely with the grower and visited the vineyard to taste for maturity and ripeness to determine the precise moment to pick the fruit.
+Throughout harvest, Winemaker Richard Batchelor worked closely with local growers and visited each vineyard to taste for maturity and ripeness to determine the precise moment to pick the fruit.
 Grapes were hand-harvested during the cool hours of the morning to preserve bright fruit notes.
-This single vineyard lot underwent a five day pre-fermentation cold soak before the tank was allowed to go through a native fermentation to dryness in about 21 days.
-Only the free run juice was collected and no press fraction was used in the making of this wine.
-The lots were then aged in French oak for 20 months.
-For the first year this wine was stirred in barrel on its lees and racked when necessary to soften the tannins.
-After the first 12 months, the wine was racked off the lees for clarity before bottling.
+This wine was fermented separately and then blended before bottling to allow the tannins to meld together.
+Each lot underwent a five day pre-fermentation cold soak before the tank was allowed to go through a native fermentation to dryness lasting roughly 21 days.
+To craft this wine, only the free run juice was collected and no press fraction was blended.
+The lots were then barrel aged for 20 months in new French oak.
+For the first year, this wine was stirred in the barrel on its lees and racked when necessary to soften the tannins.
+After the first 12 months, the wine was racked off the lees for clarity and blended.